parmeus/docs/docs/guide/end-user-guide.md

 ## Switch Network in Wallet

-Parmeus supports Ethereum only currently.
+Parmeus currently supports Ethereum only.
 Make sure the active network is `Ethereum Mainnet`.
 You can switch networks by opening MetaMask and clicking at the top of the MetaMask extension.
 You'll see your current network displayed, click on it and you can select any network from the drop-down list.
 ![Switch Network in MetaMask](imgs/metamask-switch-network.jpg)

 ## Start Digital Soul Jouney